icdevs/Icdevs_mainsite/_posts/2021-11-01-generic-dao-fork-axon.md

 ICDevs needs some DAO like features for our Developer Advisory Board and Developer Advisors to interact and lead the funding of ICDevs projects.

 We want to use [axon](https://github.com/FloorLamp/axon) for "motion" votes, but currently the application submits those to the NNS for everyone to vote on.
 This, and a couple more features will need to be added to satisfy this bounty.
+Our fork is at https://github.com/icdevs/axon

 To claim this bounty you will need to do the following: